 Discretionary housing payments (DHP) and discretionary council tax discounts (DCTD) are not payments of housing benefit, council tax reduction or universal credit.

-- DHPs are separate payments made at the council's discretion in cases where it considers that extra help with housing costs are needed.
+DHPs are separate payments made at the council's discretion in cases where it considers that extra help with housing costs are needed.

-- to pay ineligible service charges
+- Pay ineligible service charges

 - A DCTD cannot be used to help with housing costs.

-The sooner you send the evidence the quicker we an help you.
+Evidence to support your DHP claim can be uploaded to the online form, sent by email or posted.
+The sooner you send the evidence the quicker we can help you.